-How to set up your Samsung Galaxy phone
+Here are the basic steps for setting up your new Samsung Galaxy phone

 - After sign-in, you can choose which data and apps to restore from your Google account.

-- If you have multiple phones on your account, you can choose which one to use.
+- If you have multiple phones on your account, you can choose which one to restore data from.

 - Apps and data will start downloading in the background as you finish setup — downloads will continue for 10-30 minutes.